 What is the treatment for varicose eczema?

-The underlying vein problem should be diagnosed by ultrasound and it should be rectified if possible.
+The underlying vein problem should be diagnosed by Duplex Ultrasound and it should be rectified if possible.

 Can varicose eczema be cured?